-Prerequisite: PSYC 2301, READ 302 or equivalent, ENGL 301 or equivalent
+Prerequisite: PSYC 2301, READ 302 or equivalent,

-Death and Dying
+PSYT 1325 Death and Dying

 Study of the cultural and social norms, values, beliefs, and activities associated with the dying and their survivors.
-Topics include theories, communication skills, and activities to assist with coping for the dying and their survivors.
+Topics include theories, communication skills, and activities to assist with coping for the dving and their survivors.